Nationwide Pet Insurance Review

 The lower-tiered plans have limits on a condition and service basis.
 Therefore, the truly unlimited plans is the top-tiered Whole Pet with Wellness.

 Nationwide offers just one annual deductible of $250.
 That makes it simple, but it can also make it more expensive.
 Without any additional options, you don’t have the opportunity to lower your premium by choosing a higher deductible as you would with other pet insurance providers.
-Most of our other providers that we reviewd, like Embrace, offer you a range of deductibles.
+Most of our other providers that we reviewed, like Embrace, offer you a range of deductibles.

 Deductibles affect value.
 Per-incident deductibles apply to every new claim you file before you’ll be covered.
 Annual deductibles need to be met just once each 12-month policy term for full coverage to kick in.
 Nationwide plans have either an annual deductible or no deductible.

 With its top tier plan, you get 90% reimbursement of the actual vet bill.
 As mentioned above, you will pay a higher premium because there is no option for choosing a lower reimbursement.
 Its lower tier plans reimburse based on a benefits schedule, which includes individual payout caps for each condition or service.
 This could be problematic if your pet is susceptible to certain conditions that have low coverage limits.

-Benefit schedules and less flexibility in customizing the reimbursement percentage in the top tier plan makes Nationwide’s offerings more litmitng.
+Benefit schedules and less flexibility in customizing the reimbursement percentage in the top tier plan makes Nationwide’s offerings more limiting.
 With all of their plans, just pay your veterinarian at the time of treatment, and then send them the invoice.
 They will then send you a reimbursement check less any applicable deductible.

 If you get the Whole Pet with Wellness plan you get one of the best pet insurance plans on the market, but you will pay for the privilege.
 Their monthly premiums are a little on the high end as opposed to our other companies.